1981–82 All-Ireland Senior Club Football Championship

 The 1981–82 All-Ireland Senior Club Football Championship was the 12th staging of the All-Ireland Senior Club Football Championship since its establishment by the Gaelic Athletic Association in 1970-71.

-St. Finbarr's were the defending champions, however, they failed to qualify after being beaten by Nemo Rangers in the 1981 Cork County Championship.
+St Finbarr's were the defending champions, but failed to qualify after being beaten by Nemo Rangers in the 1981 Cork County Championship.

 On 16 May 1982, Nemo Rangers won the championship following a 6-11 to 1-08 defeat of Garrymore in the All-Ireland final at Cusack Park.
 It was their third championship title overall and their first title since 1979.